deltachat/deltachat-android/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
-Debug logs can be copied from within the Delta Chat app with Settings menu -> Advanced -> Debug log
+Debug logs can be copied from within the Delta Chat app with Settings menu -> Advanced -> View log

 Alternatively from the Android system log:
 `adb logcat -v time -s DeltaChat`